AgoraIO/Advanced-Interactive-Broadcasting/Live-Streaming/Agora-Interactive-Broadcasting-Live-Streaming-Windows/README.md

 - Start or stop pushing to the CDN;

 ## Run the sample program
-First register your account with [Agora.io Registration] (https://dashboard.agora.io/cn/signup/) and create your own test project to get the AppID.
+1. register your account with [Agora.io Registration] (https://dashboard.agora.io/cn/signup/) and create your own test project to get the AppID.
 Fill in the AppID into source code APP_ID macro.

-Then [Agora.io SDK](https://www.agora.io/cn/download/) to get window side sdk into LiveStreaming directory sdk directory contains dll, lib, include 3 parts of the file
+2. [Agora.io SDK](https://www.agora.io/cn/download/) to get window side sdk into LiveStreaming directory sdk directory contains dll, lib, include 3 parts of the file

-Finally open the project with Visual Studio 2013, compile and run.
+3. Open the project with Visual Studio 2013, compile and run.
 Need to copy the dll in sdk to the execution directory Click OpenLive.exe to run.